-Elms College students have a multitude of options to expand their spiritual life.
+Elms College students have a multitude of options to expand their spiritual lives.
 From service trips to community service and finding a place of worship, our Office of Campus Ministry can help you along your spiritual journey.

-We celebrate daily Mass in Our Lady's Chapel Monday through Thursday at 12:15 p.m.
-Saturday Masses are held in the Chapel at 6 p.m.
+We celebrate daily Mass Monday through Thursday at 12:15 p.m. (daily Mass location will be the Alumnae Library Theater beginning Sept.
+26, 2016).
+Saturday Masses are held in the Alumnae Library Theater at 6 p.m.
 There also are a number of Catholic churches and other places of worship in our local community.

 Eucharistic Adoration is a time set aside for personal prayer in the presence of the Blessed Sacrament.
 The Blessed Sacrament is placed in a monstrance on the altar so that all may encounter our Lord, fully present under the appearance of simple bread.
 All are welcome for a time of reflection and spiritual renewal.

 Soup and Substance Series presentations begin at 12:30 p.m. in the Faculty Dining Room.

 As part of our desire to connect our students with Sisters of St. Joseph, twice each semester, a group of 10-12 students are invited, along with four Sisters of St. Joseph, to share lunch and conversation together.
 Students are invited to “lunch with a Sister” and are given some starter questions beforehand.
 Questions may include, “Why did you join the SSJs?”
 “What type of work have you done?”
 “What type of work do you do now?
 “What training did you receive?"
 “How has religious life changed for you over the years?”